Kiran Desai: Literary career

 Desai's first novel, Hullabaloo in the Guava Orchard, was published in 1998.
 It won the Betty Trask Award, a prize given by the Society of Authors for best new novels by citizens of the Commonwealth of Nations under the age of 35.

-Her second book, The Inheritance of Loss, (2006) was widely praised by critics throughout Asia, Europe, and the United States.
-The novel is set in the Himalayas and explores themes of identity and culture clash, as well as the impact of colonialism.
-It won the 2006 Man Booker Prize, as well as the 2006 National Book Critics Circle Fiction Award.
-Desai became the youngest-ever woman to win the Booker Prize at the age of 35 (this record was broken by Eleanor Catton in 2013).
+Her second book, The Inheritance of Loss (2006), is set in the Himalayas and explores themes of identity, culture clash, and colonialism.
+It won the 2006 Man Booker Prize and the 2006 National Book Critics Circle Award for Fiction.
+Desai became the youngest woman to win the Booker Prize at the time, at age 35.

-In August 2008, Desai was a guest on Private Passions, the biographical music discussion programme hosted by Michael Berkeley on BBC Radio 3.
-In May 2007, she was the featured author at the inaugural Asia House Festival of Cold Literature.
+In 2008, Desai was a guest on Private Passions, a biographical music discussion programme hosted by Michael Berkeley on BBC Radio 3.
+In 2007, she was the featured author at the inaugural Asia House Festival of Cold Literature.

-In 2008, the Gates Foundation project invited Desai to report on a community of sex workers in the coastal state of Andhra Pradesh.
-In 2009, she was presented with the Columbia University Medal for Excellence.
-Desai was awarded a 2013 Berlin Prize Fellowship at the American Academy in Berlin.
+In 2008, the Gates Foundation invited Desai to report on a community of sex workers in the coastal state of Andhra Pradesh.
+In 2009, she received the Columbia University Medal for Excellence.
+Desai was awarded a 2013 Berlin Prize fellowship at the American Academy in Berlin.

-In 2017, Desai said that she had been working for more than a decade on a new book "about power… about a young Indian woman out in India and the world".
-In December 2024, it was announced that after a break of nearly two decades, her next novel, The Loneliness of Sonia and Sunny, was published in the fall of 2025 by Hogarth, an imprint of Random House Publishing Group.
+In 2017, Desai said that she had been working for more than a decade on a new book "about power [...] about a young Indian woman out in India and the world".
+After a break of nearly two decades, her novel, The Loneliness of Sonia and Sunny, was published in 2025 by Hogarth, an imprint of Random House Publishing Group.
 In September 2025, the novel was shortlisted for the 2025 Booker Prize.